TrentBrown/weave-into-mesos/README.md

 optional arguments:
-  -h, --help            show this help message and exit --local-tmp-dir LOCAL_TMP_DIR
+  -h, --help            show this help message and exit --domain DOMAIN       The name to use for DNS names assigned to containers.
+                        If you override the default, be sure to set your container hostnames to match.
+(Weave default:
+                        weave.local) [env var: WIM_DOMAIN]
+  --local-tmp-dir LOCAL_TMP_DIR
                         Path for a local temporary directory. (default:
                         '/tmp') [env var: WIM_TMP_DIR]